-Join our Online Mindful Self-Compassion programs to find inner strengths, to find the friend within.
-Learn practices you can integrate in your busy day, for more well-being, resilience and satisfying relationships, to live a happier and fulfilling life.
+Join our Online Compassion Mind Training programs to improve your therapeutic skills to ease stress, anxiety, depression, pain and trauma that you can use yourself and teach your clients for more well-being, resilience and satisfying relationships, to live a happier and fulfilling life.

 Our psychologist offer Online counselling and supervision Our psychologist is board approved to provide clinical supervision for psychologists, social workers, counsellors and other health professionals in compassion-focused approaches.